JohnRising/stackup/apps/docs/docs/packages/contracts/paymaster.md

 ## Implementations

 Stackup has various implementations of an ERC-4337 paymaster.
 Use one that matches the fee logic you require.
-A `Paymaster` will validate a signature in accordance with the [`Base`](./wallet.md#base) used.
+A `Paymaster Contract` will validate a signature in accordance with the [`Base`](./wallet.md#base) used.

 ### `SimplePaymaster`

-If the `requestId` signature is valid, the `Paymaster` will agree to sponsor the `UserOperation` without doing anything else in `postOp`.
+If the `requestId` signature is valid, the `Paymaster Contract` will agree to sponsor the `UserOperation` without doing anything else in `postOp`.
 This could be a good option for apps where the business logic for transaction fees happens either off-chain or through some other mechanism.

 To use the `SimplePaymaster` implementation, import it from the package: